Middlesex Militia: Crimean War and after

 Middlesex regiments were not called upon.

 Thereafter the militia regiments were called out for their annual training.
-The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.Grierson, p.
-29.
+The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.

 Cardwell and Childers Reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, militia regiments were brigaded with their local regular and Volunteer battalions.
 Middlesex and the London conurbation hosted several of these.
 The Royal East Middlesex and Royal Elthorne LI were placed in Sub-District No 50 (Middlesex & Metropolitan), grouped with the 57th Foot and the 77th Foot, the Edmonton Rifles were in Sub-District No 51 & 52 (60th Rifles), grouped with the four Regular battalions of the 60th Rifles and the Royal London Militia, while the Royal Westminster LI and Royal South Middlesex were with the 7th Foot (the Royal Fusiliers) in Sub-District No 49 (Middlesex & Metropolitan).
 The militia now came under the War Office rather than their county lords lieutenant, and battalions had a large cadre of permanent staff (about 30).
-Around a third of the recruits and many young officers went on to join the Regular Army.Spiers, Army & Society, pp. 195–6.Spiers, Late Victorian Army, pp. 126–7.
+Around a third of the recruits and many young officers went on to join the Regular Army.

 Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned regular and militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The 1st Royal East, 2nd Edmonton Rifles and 3rd Westminster LI constituted 2nd Brigade of 3rd Division in III Corps, while the 4th Royal South Middlesex was assigned to 1st Brigade in the same division, which would have mustered in Kent in time of war.
 The 5th Elthorne LI station was with the Garrison Army in the Thames and Medway defences.

 The Childers Reforms took Cardwell's reforms further, with the linked battalions forming single regiments from 1 July 1881, the 57th and 77th Regiments becoming the Duke of Cambridge's Own (Middlesex Regiment).
 The militia battalions were now numbered in sequence after the regulars: